· Not for tax evasion!

 1. The existence of a sophisticated infrastructure of financial institutions and professional service providers (lawyers, accountants, corporate services, etc).
 This is particularly true of Jersey and Guernsey where most of the financial services professionals will have trained in the

 2. Tighter government regulation in the region in which the financial institution is domiciled.
-This may allow for a relatively favourable investment environment as compared with onshore.
+This may allow for a relatively favourable investment environment as compared to onshore.

 3. Access to politically and economically stable jurisdictions.
 This may be an advantage for individuals who lack faith in the financial institutions in their ‘home’ country.
 After experiences of the last few years many British and Irish people might have lost faith in Banks.